dgcamacho/so2021/exercises/sheet8.md

 On exercise sheet 4, we had to implement a rational number type (with some arithmetic), on sheet 5+6 a matrix type with some arithmetic and on sheet 7 a polynomial type, again with some arithmetic.
 All these types have in common that we can add them up (`operator+`) and there is a null-element of the plus-operation that is an identity element.
-Also, the associativity law should hold for all these types ad some more properties.
+Also, the associativity law should hold for all these types and some more properties.
 Mathematically speaking, all these type build a *group* w.r.t. to plus operation.
 Maybe even an *Abelian group*.
 (Note: this is not absolutely correct, since, e.g., integers can overflow, floating point values do not cover the whole real numbers, so the totality property is not fulfilled in general)

-We want to combine all the code from the 3/4 exercises and build one common test suite that tests for all the mathematical properties.
+We want to combine all the code from the 3 to 4 exercises and build one common test suite that tests for all the mathematical properties.

 Therefore, we need to